-Did you know that when we tell someone we are going to do someone, we are 65% more likely to do it?
+Did you know that when we tell someone we are going to do something, we are 65% more likely to do it?
 And when we create specific accountability plans we are 95% more likely to follow through?

 How would you like your life to be?

 If you don’t use “goals”, it’s helpful to think about how you’d like your life to be and things you need to work on or change to make this happen.
 Imagine how proud you’ll feel at the end of the year when you look back on how far you’ve come and all you’ve achieved!

 This year I am sharing with you my 12 Steps to Achieving Your Goals.
 We can all make our goals happen if we follow these simple steps.